vpnry/google-image-batch-downloader-for-anki/README.md

 # Google Image Batch Downloader for Anki

+To install this add-on for Anki, use the code `511921711`.
+See also: [https://ankiweb.net/shared/info/511921711](https://ankiweb.net/shared/info/511921711)

+Batch download pictures from Google Images for your Anki notes.

+Credits:

 This is a folk of the archived [batch-download-pictures-from-google-images](https://github.com/kelciour/batch-download-pictures-from-google-images) by Kelciour.

-Batch download pictures from Google Images for your Anki notes.

 ## Features
 - Multiple search queries per note (Word, Definition, Giphy, etc.).